her0me/BPA-Website/README.md

 # BPA-Website

-This following website is a project for BPA webdesgin
+This following website is a project.